 - Reliable assessment of clients for debt products.

 Dataset of monthly expenses and income categories for all clients.
 This dataset is created from bank accounts movements, direct debits and standing orders.
 Each account movement is usually accompanied by movement code such as for electricity, phone bill, restaurant type code and so on.
-It also uses merchant's name, description and comment fields to categorize transaction.
+It also uses merchant's name, description and comment fields to categorize transactions.

 We recognize several categories of expenses such as housing expenses (rent or mortgage), energy expenses (gas and electricity), food and household related expenses, education (schools, books, courses), car expenses (fuel and repairs), restaurants, big ticket items (TV, furniture), taxes, recreation and hobby, credit card and loan payments, luxury items and so on.

 Income categories are salaries, dividends, tax refunds, social benefits, rental income, sales and so on.
 Simple regression analysis of this dataset gives us overall trends for total expenses, incomes and savings as well as detail trends for each category of incomes and expenses for each client.